 Advancing a strong business climate and vibrant economy by being an advocate for business and a catalyst for community and economic development in the greater Flagstaff region.

 - Representing the Interests of Business before Government

 Hear from these long standing members of the Greater Flagstaff Chamber of Commerce about SHOP Local and our small business advocacy.

 Learn more about the Chamber’s initiatives and divisions.

 SHOP LOCAL, formally Buy•Dine•Stay in Flagstaff, is a shop local campaign created by local business leaders for local businesses, was launched in 2005 to highlight the importance of supporting our local economy by spending your dollars here in Flagstaff.
 The Greater Flagstaff Chamber encourages you to use the the SHOP LOCAL logo on your fliers, in advertising, and online marketing to customers.

-As a thank you to K-12 teachers who live or work in Flagstaff, we are offering the “Flagstaff Values Teachers” discount card to allow them to enjoy discounts at a wide range of retail and service providers, including restaurants, spas and office supply stores.
-Teachers just need to fill out a brief online application form and a card will be emailed to them.
-Show the card and your school ID or pay stub to obtain the savings!
+As a thank you to K-12 teachers who live or work in Flagstaff, we have arranged for teachers to enjoy discounts at a wide range of retail and service providers, including restaurants, spas and office supply stores.
+Teachers just need to show their school identification card upon purchase.

 In 2005, the Greater Flagstaff Chamber formed BizPAC, an independent, pro-business political action committee designed to raise and spend money on behalf of candidates and propositions at the local level that affect the business community.
-BizPAC remains active today and has participated in raising funds to support candidates in the 2006, 2008 and 2010 elections as well as take positions on various ordinances.
+BizPAC remains active today and has participated in raising funds to support candidates as well as take positions on various ordinances.